gaurav3972/maven-project/README.md

 - **Understanding of Git** for version control and repository management.
 - **Familiarity with Maven** for dependency management and build automation.
 - **Jenkins setup** with Maven and JDK installed.
-Here are some **Learning Objectives** you can include for your Maven + Jenkins CI/CD project:
+Here are some **Learning Objectives** you can include for your Maven + Jenkins CI/CD project-

 ---